Meet the ARENA board

 Ms Jo Evans

-Jo Evans is a Deputy Secretary at the Department of the Environment and Energy and delegate for Mr Finn Pratt AO PSM.
+Jo Evans is a Deputy Secretary at the Department of the Environment and Energy and delegate for the Secretary.
 Jo is responsible for Climate Change and Energy Innovation, which includes the Emissions Reduction Fund, international climate programs, ozone and air quality programs and clean energy innovation.
 Jo is proud to be the Department’s Indigenous Champion.

 Jo has worked in a number of portfolios including the Department of Agriculture and Water Resources and in the Department of the Prime Minister and Cabinet and the Department of the Environment and Energy.
 Prior to joining the Australian Public Service in 2000, Jo worked for management consultants McKinsey & Company.

 Jo has a Masters of Public Policy from the Woodrow Wilson School of Public and International Affairs, Princeton University; a Masters in Environmental Science from the University of Melbourne; and a combined bachelor degree in Asian Studies and Economics (Honours) from the Australian National University.